Healthy, resilient,

 Health

 As soon as a plant is harvested, its nutritional value starts to decrease.
-By reducing the time from tower to table to an absolute minimum, we deliver the maximum nutritional value of our crops to consumers.
+By reducing the time from farm to table to an absolute minimum, we deliver the maximum nutritional value of our crops to consumers.

 Community